 People read online content, like your emails, differently than books or magazines.
 Structure your email in easy-to-read chunks, put the most important piece of information first, use an image to grab their attention, and include valuable links to more content.

 It’s important to remember that different customers have different needs.
 Segmenting your contacts allows you to put together lists of people who share the same interests.
 By taking this extra step, you’ll be able to send targeted content that is even more valuable to each of your groups of customers maximizing the effect of your email marketing efforts.

 When you’re dividing your audience into segments, make sure to remember the stage of their customer lifecycle, whether they’re a new customer or one who left something in their cart.
 A little extra effort when segmenting can go a long way.

-Make sure your readers see exactly the right information by using dynamic content.
-Using what you know about your recipient, you can display the right content for their interests, even whole sections of text, images, or call-to-action buttons–all based on the reader looking at the email.
+Make sure your readers see the information that is most important to them by using dynamic content.
+Using the details you have collected about your recipient, you can display the right content for their interests.
+You can swap out images, call-to-action buttons or even whole sections of text to align with the individual looking at the email.
 The more the content resonates with your reader, the more likely they are to click through.